iobis/mpaeu_sdm_review/README.md

 Further instructions are on [setup.md](setup.md).

+> [!TIP]
+> We provide example data that you can use to understand how the platform works.
+Instructions are on the [setup.md](setup.md) file.

 ### Development Environment Variables

 The following environment variables can be set (defaults are used if not provided):